 When you rent you can not do much more than paint and sometimes not even that.
 When you own your own house, the sky’s the limit!
 Floors, walls, ceilings… basically everything can be modified to suit your personal taste.

 Sure, you can hire a professional (and pay for it) but sometimes it just makes more sense to tackle the project yourself.
-Here are a list of ideal home improvements that are currently hot in the market.
+Here is a list of ideal home improvements that are currently hot in the market.

 Ready To Buy Your First House: Tired of Wasting Money